 A young British army captain whose astonishing bravery in the final days of World War II earned him the Victoria Cross.

-John Brunt's story is one of intense, concentrated courage in the brutal twilight of the Italian Campaign.
-At just 22 years old, he was already a veteran and a captain known for his leadership.
-In December 1944, near Faenza, Italy, his company was holding a critical position against relentless German attacks.
-Over two days, Brunt became a force of nature.
-He first repelled an infantry assault with such effective mortar and machine-gun fire that the enemy broke.
-The next morning, when a fierce counter-attack by tanks and infantry overran part of his line, he personally led a charge to retake the position, hurling grenades and firing his carbine from the hip.
-His sheer audacity and example rallied his men to hold the ground.
-He was killed by a mortar shell later that day, but his actions had been decisive.
-The Victoria Cross awarded posthumously captured a brief, brilliant command that saved his company and cemented his name among the war's most heroic figures.
+John Brunt received the Victoria Cross for his actions near Faenza, Italy, in December 1944.
+At 22, he was a captain commanding a company holding a critical position against German attacks.
+Over two days, he repelled an infantry assault with mortar and machine-gun fire.
+The next morning, when tanks and infantry overran part of his line, he led a charge while hurling grenades and firing his carbine from the hip.
+His audacity rallied his men to hold the ground.
+He was killed by a mortar shell later that day.
+The posthumous Victoria Cross captured a brief, brilliant command that saved his company.

 1901–1927